MahaveerSuryavanshi/FileMorpher/README.md

 If you would like to contribute to this project, you are welcome to submit pull requests.
 Before making changes, please open an issue to discuss the proposed improvements or bug fixes.

+#### Please take a moment to appreciate my work.
+If you like this repo, kindly give it a ⭐ on GitHub.

 When submitting a pull request, ensure that your code follows the project's coding conventions and include appropriate tests if necessary.

 ## License